Ron Chernow: Ulysses S. Grant

 In 2011, Chernow signed a deal to write a comprehensive biography on Ulysses S. Grant.
 Chernow explained his transition from writing about George Washington to Grant: "Makes some sense as progression.
 Towering general of Revolution to towering general of Civil War.
 Both two-term presidents, though with very different results."
 Grant was released on October 10, 2017, and the biography strongly argues against the conventional wisdom that Grant was an "adequate president, a dull companion and a roaring drunk."
 The book received overwhelmingly positive reviews and was named by The New York Times as one of the 10 Best Books of 2017.

+Literary biography

+Mark Twain

+In 2025, Chernow wrote a full length biography of Mark Twain released by Penguin Press.

 Board memberships

 In 1990, Chernow became a member of the PEN American Center.
 In 2006, he was named as the President of the Board of Trustees, succeeding novelist Salman Rushdie.